tyhdefu/economics-notes/src/micro/elasticities/pes.md

+# Price Elasticity of Supply #
-Price elasticity of demand measures how the **supply** of a product varies with its **price**.
+Price elasticity of supply measures how the **supply** of a product varies with its **price**.

 \\(\text{PES}  =\frac{\\%\Delta QS}{\\%\Delta P}\\)